wercker/wercker-tests/README.md

 Configure your application with the following environment variables
 * `USERNAME` - Your Docker Hub username
 * `PASSWORD` - Your Docker Hub password
-* `PROD_OR_STAGING` - A string used to distinguish between any workflows that might be run concurrently.
+* `PROD_OR_STAGING` (Optional) - A string used to distinguish between any workflows that might be run concurrently using the same username.
+This is appended to any image tags that are created in order to avoid name clashes on Docker Hub.
 Use lower case characters only.

 Then run the `build` pipeline,  either manually (easier) or by making a token edit to your clone of this repo and pushing it.